jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RE 22 When payment treated as non-resident passive income
 When this section applies
 (1) This section applies when—
-  (a) a person (person A) is liable to pay resident passive income to a person not resident in New Zealand (person B); or (b) person A receives resident passive income as agent or trustee for person B.
+  (a) a person (person A) is required to pay an amount that would be treated as resident passive income in the absence of this section to another person (person B); and
+  (b) person A receives resident passive income as agent or trustee for person B.
 No liability
 (2) If person A concludes on reasonable grounds after making reasonable inquiries that an amount is non-resident passive income derived by person B, and person A has complied with their obligations under this Act and the Tax Administration Act 1994 in relation to paying non-resident withholding tax (NRWT) to the Commissioner, they have no liability under the RWT rules in relation to the amount.